Version 5: Applicable from: 01 February 2023

 With your permission, we also collected a blood sample as part of the Covid-19 antibody testing project.
 Any blood which was left over after the antibody test was conducted was destroyed by the laboratory.

-NCDS is a voluntary research study.
-You are under no statutory or contractual obligation to provide us with your personal data.
-The UK GDPR gives individuals information rights.
-Some of these rights are not absolute as they may be subject to our policies or ‘exemptions’ (opt outs) allowed by the UK GDPR.
+Study members are under no statutory or contractual obligation to provide us with personal data.
+The UK GDPR gives people rights over their data.
+Some of these rights depend on the reason for collecting personal data and do not apply in every circumstance.
+These rights, therefore, may be subject to our policies or ‘exemptions’ (opt outs) allowed by the UK GDPR.
 You can contact us at any time to tell us:

 When you contact us to exercise your rights, we will: